ml4bigdata/ml4bigdata.github.io/_pages/teaching.md

 2. **Model Design**: The architecture or algorithm used to process the data.
 3. **Loss Functions**: The criteria used to evaluate and optimize the model's performance.

-This framework allows students from various disciplines to grasp the underlying principles of ML without delving into complex mathematics.
+This framework allows students from various disciplines to grasp the underlying principles of ML without delving into unnecessarily complicated mathematics (which is often overkill).

 ## Evidence-Based Teaching Approach